 Program analysis for deeper learning

 BlockPy uses simple program analysis techniques to find both general mistakes that novices tend to make and problem-specific errors.
-For example, beginners often fail to understand the true purpose of certain variables and incorrectly include them //in their code?// by mimicking an example.
+For example, beginners often fail to understand the true purpose of certain variables and incorrectly include them in their code by mimicking an example.
 BlockPy can identify these variables and raise an error by performing simple variable liveness analyses.
 Most modern editors feature this kind of analysis, but usually trust that the user has a reason for adding the variable and thus respond passively.

 Because BlockPy securely records the history of users’ programs and logs interface interactions, it can mine this repository of code to infer common patterns that suggest undesirable learner behavior.
 For example, users who frequently move the same blocks without progressing in the problem objectives might indicate taking longer on the problem than other users.
 Alternatively, students who pick a decision block to complete a problem about iteration might need extra attention.
 By proving or disproving such hypotheses, we can improve the system’s automatic feedback and provide more individualized support.